Channel Coding for Gaussian Channels with Multifaceted Power Constraints

+Notably, the first-order terms in both $(\ref{third-orderc})$ and $(\ref{mvsecond-order})$ are the same (thus the strong converse holds) because the variance constraint enforces concentration around the mean $\Gamma$.
+In the absence of the variance constraint in $(\ref{43v})$, the strong converse does not hold \cite{7055296}.
 Hence, higher-order terms have delicate dependence on the statistics of the channel input power, even if the channel input power concentrates around the mean $\Gamma$ leaving the first-order term $C(\Gamma)$ unchanged.
 In this paper, we aim to characterize this dependence further by including an arbitrary (but finite) number of cost parameters $\Gamma, \Gamma_1, \ldots, \Gamma_k$ in the cost model.
+We focus on AWGN channels only and take the cost function to be $c(x) = x^2$, with its $n$-letter extension given as in $(\ref{nletterextension})$.
 The parameter $\Gamma$ corresponds to the mean constraint, as in $(\ref{43v})$, but each of the subsequent parameters corresponds to a moment-type constraint of the form

 specified by a function $f_i : \mathbb{R} \to [0, \infty)$.
 We will show that when the functions $(f_1, \ldots, f_k)$ are chosen to enforce \emph{uniform upper-tail cost concentration}\footnote{defined in $(\ref{g13})$ and $(\ref{f1})$ later}, then the strong converse holds and only the second-order term depends on $(\Gamma, \Gamma_1, \ldots, \Gamma_k)$, similar to the result in $(\ref{mvsecond-order})$ for the mean and variance cost constraint.
 A simple sufficient condition on the functions $f_1, \ldots, f_k$ to enforce uniform upper-tail cost concentration is also given (see Condition \ref{reg_cond2}).
 Our main result expresses the minimum average error probability as a function of the coding rate, similar to the form given in $(\ref{second-order})$.